 Respiratory protection training and fit testing is intended for McGill staff and students who require respiratory protection while performing activities connected to McGill University.
 Although the elimination or reduction of respiratory hazards through substitution or engineering controls is preferred, there may be instances in which the use of a respirator is required.

-As of September 2018, EHS will provide respiratory protection training and fit testing for both reusable half/full-face and N95 respirators.
+EHS provides respiratory protection training and fit testing for McGill staff and students only.

 What is Fit Testing?